lab-paper-code/CLNet/README.md

 Create the pre_processing_data directory and then execute `preprocessing.py`.

-'train_data', 'val_data', and 'test_data' are extracted by executing `data_merge.py`.

 Results are obtained by running `CLNet.py`.

-*Note: Depending on the version of Keras and Tensorflow, the specification of the GPU, and the random seed value in `data_merge.py`, there may be some discrepancies with the actual result.*
+*Note: Depending on the version of Keras and Tensorflow, the specification of the GPU, there may be some discrepancies with the actual result.*

 ## Requirements
 Python==3.7.9 Keras==2.5.0 Tensorflow==2.5.0